-Developing skills of co-ordination, control, manipulation and movement
+Developing skills of co-ordination, control, manipulation, and movement.

 Young children grow rapidly at this stage of their lives.
-They develop confidence and control, of the way they move and the way they handle tools and equipment.
+They develop confidence and control; of the way they move and the way they handle tools and equipment.

-Knowledge and Understanding Skills Attitudes To know how their body works and how to make arms, legs and other parts of their body do the things that they want to do To understand their own physical limitations To know how to use tools or equipment To understand their own physical needs (e.g. they need a drink when they are thirsty) To hold the various parts of the body e.g. head up To roll, sit, crawl, walk, climb, jump, etc To push and pull objects, knobs, etc To negotiate stairs when climbing To ride trikes To kick or to throw a ball To carry objects To use tools (e.g brushes, scissors) To balance on one foot To co-ordinate body movements To fit pieces together To be still or to freeze To co-operate To be confident To be persistent To motivate to try new movements To care for others
+Knowledge and Understanding Skills Attitudes To know how their body works and how to make arms, legs and other parts of their body do the things that they want to do.
+To understand their own physical limitations To know how to use tools or equipment.
+To understand their own physical needs (e.g. they need a drink when they are thirsty) 0 To co-operate To be confident To be persistent To motivate to try new movements.
+To care for others